 Bathing suit, lightweight quick-dry clothing, water shoes or hiking sandals, bug spray, sunscreen, bottled water, a flashlight, and a lock (if using lockers at Semuc Champey).

-Transportation, entrance to Semuc Champey and Lanquin Caves, guide, meals.
+Transportation, entrance to Semuc Champey and Lanquin Caves, guide, a la carte lunch with natural drink .